When will my partner’s criminal case end?

 Pleading guilty

-Your partner can plead guilty any time after their court case starts.
+Your partner can plead guilty any time after they are charged.

 Sometimes the Crown and your partner’s lawyer negotiate a guilty plea.
 For example, the Crown might agree to a lower sentence if your partner pleads guilty and completes the PAR program.
 Sometimes the Crown prefers this because your partner admits they are guilty without the need for a trial and witnesses.

-The Crown will usually ask you what you think before they make a deal for a guilty plea with your partner.
-But the Crown makes the final decision about what happens.
+The Crown will usually let you know that they want to make a deal for a guilty plea with your partner.
+They may ask you what you think.

 Going to trial